 The Basel Committee on Banking Supervision (BCBS) is the primary global standard setter for the prudential regulation of banks and provides a forum for regular cooperation on banking supervisory matters.
 Its 45 members comprise central banks and bank supervisors from 28 jurisdictions.
 The site contains press releases, speeches, working papers and newsletters.
 Under the “Central bank hub” tab there is a set of links to the web sites of central banks worldwide.
 Articles from the International Journal of Central Banking are available in full text.

-Elexica is a free legal resource from the international law firm Simmons & Simmons, providing frequent updates in the fields of dispute resolution, banking and building/construction, among many others.
-Typically the materials within each subject area will include practice notes, current awareness materials, case summaries and guidelines.
-Email newsletters are also available.
-Registration is required for full access.
+Elexica is a free legal resource from the international law firm Simmons & Simmons, providing frequent updates in arbitration, banking, construction and many other topics.
+The materials within each topic may include articles, blog posts, newsletters and video podcasts.

 The Financial Conduct Authority (FCA) regulates the financial services industry in the UK.
 It was established on 1 April 2013 as one of the successors to the Financial Services Authority (FSA), and has since 1 April 2015 had concurrent competition powers in relation to financial services alongside the Competition and Markets Authority.
 The Financial Services Register, a register of all the firms, individuals and other bodies regulated by the FSA, is accessible online.
 There is a link to the separate Handbook Online site which makes available in one location both the FCA Handbook and the Prudential Regulation Authority Rulebook, together with related guidance.